UC Hosts Largest-Ever Unified Skills Day, Uniting Students Through Sports and Community

 MacDonald also noted that this was the largest Cavs College Tour event ever held, more than doubling the usual 200-student attendance.

-With the overwhelming success of Unified Skills Day, UC Campus Recreation and the IDD Center hope to make this an annual event, expanding opportunities for inclusive sports and activities.
+With the overwhelming success of Unified Skills Day, UC Campus Recreation and the IDD Center hope to make this an annual event, expanding opportunities for all in sports and activities.
 The Intramural Sports program is also looking at offering unified leagues in the future, ensuring that students of all abilities have a place to connect, energize and thrive.

 Related Stories